 1. Flowers and Herbs That Attract Damsel Bugs

 They have the added benefit of being bright, attractive, and easy-to-grow plants for the garden.
-Cosmos, goldenrod, and lavender are other flowers a variety of beneficial insects including DBs favor.
+Cosmos, goldenrod, and lavender are other flowers that a variety of beneficial insects, including DBs, favor.

-Herbs include fennel and spearmint, dill, coriander, and chamomile.
+Herbs include fennel, spearmint, dill, coriander, and chamomile.
 Also, certain clovers can attract these beneficial bugs as well.

 On the flip side, planting attractive flowers and herbs will also attract birds, spiders, and other predators of damsel bugs.

-Again, it is a balancing act between attracting these helpful bugs and bringing their killers.
-Some beneficial insects will eat each other, and DBs can even eat their own family!
+Again, it is a balancing act between attracting these helpful bugs and bringing in their killers.
+Some beneficial insects will eat each other, and DBs can even eat their own families!

 2. Limit Pesticide Use